 Olympia.
 But what is significant is what you don't see.
 There is no one in the picture.
 In May there would be 30 people visible in the same shot.
 Probably 50 visible in June.
 There are compensations for going in winter.

 Head from a temple statue at Delphi.
 Probably one of the most significant things we saw.
 Perhaps not visually striking, but in terms of rareness and significance - almost without equal.
+(It was burned.
+Imagine it a pure ivory white with additional gold accents.)

 Our great driver.